Active job opportunities

 - Able to work as part of a team but also independently

-- Able to collect, organise and analyse complex datasets
+- Able to collect, organize and analyze complex datasets

 - Enthusiastic and curious